-- What is your personal response to chaos in your life? - ➤ Has there been a looming or realized catastrophe that prompted you to surrender to God? - How do you apply the principles of 12-step recovery to keep you from substituting one compulsive behavior for another? - How will you be spiritually preparing yourself for the coming of the Lord this Advent?
+- What is your personal response to chaos in your life? - ➤ Has there been a looming or realized catastrophe that prompted you to surrender to God? - Have you found yourself resorting to other seemingly less harmful substances or behaviors as a substitute for your primary addiction or unhealthy attachment? - ➤ How do you apply the principles of 12step recovery to keep you from substituting one compulsive behavior for another? - How will you be spiritually preparing yourself for the coming of the Lord this Advent?